DaveBenham/VenomPremium/README.md

 - Sync Lock has been renamed Spice Sync
 - Spice Factory is fully polyphonic
 - Since Spice Factory is a digital implementation, it has upper frequency limits, and is subject to aliasing.
 But oversampling is available to mitigate aliasing.
+- A sine waveform was added to the Slice oscillator
 - Any of the Slice oscillator waveforms can be used to slice the Spice waveforms via amplitude modulation, not just the square waveform
 - Pulse width modulation can be applied to the Slice sine, triangle, and saw waveforms, not just the square waveform
 - All VCV knobs have a fine control mechanism, so the Slice and Spice sections have Frequency and Octave knobs instead of Course and Fine frequency controls